guokai8/simAnn/README.md

 ## License

-This package is released under the MIT License.
+This package is released under the GPL_v3 License.

 ## Citation